 Respect the dress codes at temples and remember that Bali is a conservative country.

 If you are paying AUD$5 for massage, then you shouldn’t expect a 5 star massage service.
-If you are being served one-dollar drinks, then be patient if they take time to arrive.
+Being served one-dollar drinks?
+Then be patient if they take time to arrive.
 If you pay $50 for a hotel room then accept that some lizards might sneak through a gap in the door and visit.
 Please, be a good tourist and put the costs into perspective.

 Plastic pollution is present in Bali, you can argue whether it is tourism, or locals or the fact that Indonesia has been taking other countries recycling – but it does’t mean you should contribute.
 Try not to get take-away containers for food and drink (why not sit and enjoy it!) and don’t assume that if you put rubbish in a bin it will be disposed of appropriately.